 If you feel uncomfortable answering any of these questions, we will never rush you to make any decisions or to answer straight away.
-There is no obligation to make a claim either, so you don’t feel pressured.
+Our work injury experts offer free impartial advice and will not pressure you into taking things further.

 How much compensation can I get?